Cod-e-Codes/test-repo/README.md

 Profiles store non-sensitive connection settings like server URL, username, and preferences.
 Sensitive data (admin keys, keystore passphrases) are prompted for each session.

+**Profile Management:**

+During profile selection, you can manage your saved profiles using keyboard shortcuts:
+- Press `i` or `v` to view detailed profile information
+- Press `r` to rename a profile
+- Press `d` to delete a profile (with confirmation)

+These management features are available when using `--quick-start` or during interactive configuration when selecting from existing profiles.

 ### Traditional Flag-Based Configuration

 For automation and scripts, you can still use traditional command-line flags: